raffazizzi/salve/README.md

   and found they do not raise errors if, for instance, a validation that expects a float is given a value that cannot be represented with a float.)

-If someone wishes to use salve but needs support for any of the features that are missing, they may ask for the feature to be added.
-Submit an issue on GitHub for it.
-If you do submit an issue to add a feature, please make a case for it.
-Even better, if someone wishes for a feature to be added, they can contribute code to salve that will add the feature they want.
-A solid contribution is more likely to result in the feature being speedily added to salve than asking for us to add the feature, and waiting until we have time for it.

 A full validation solution has the following components:

 * A tokenizer: responsible for recognizing XML tokens, tag names, tag